Prostanoids: Prostaglandins, Prostacyclins

 Levuglandins react with phosphatidylethanolamine to form products that are readily oxidized to hydroxy-lactam derivatives, and from a practical standpoint, these may be better markers of oxidative injury than protein-conjugates as they are more easily analysed.

-Insects: Prostaglandins are signalling molecules in insects as in vertebrates, including hormone actions in the fat body and effects upon reproduction, fluid secretion and the immune response, although little appears to be known of their receptors.
+Insects: Prostaglandins are signalling molecules in insects as in vertebrates, including hormone actions in the fat body and affects reproduction, fluid secretion and the immune response, although little appears to be known of their receptors.
 As a means of increasing their virulence, some insect pathogens target phospholipase A2 to reduce prostaglandin biosynthesis and bring about immunosuppression.

 Parasitic infections: It has been established that several parasitic organisms produce prostaglandins by comparable enzymic mechanisms to their mammalian hosts, and these may play a part in the pathogenesis of parasitic diseases.